 This means both the natural birth movement and the medical profession is right.
 Birth is both safe and unsafe but it’s often hard to determine who will experience problems in pregnancy and birth.

 It does seem sensible childbirth has many risks.
 The purpose of both the medical model (obstetricians) and the natural birth model (midwife) is to reduce or try to prevent some of those risks.
 They just do this differently.

 The medical model tries to prevent risks by taking birth away from women.
 It is profoundly easy to opt for a cesarean section rather than face any potential risks or even the naturally occurring pain in childbirth.
-It’s also easy to take medications for some pregnancy related problems that could be dealt with very successfully through exercise and diet.
+It’s also easy to take medications for some pregnancy-related problems that could be dealt with very successfully through exercise and diet.

-The Pink Kit Method For Birthing Better® neither resides in the medical or natural model of childbirth and is a natural fit in both the medical model and the natural birth model.
-It certainly can’t prevent some potential problems (diabetes, toxemia, low birth weight etc) but the skills can can be used in every birth.
+Birthing Better Childbirth skills neither resides in the medical or natural model of childbirth and is a natural fit in both because Birthing Better is all about what we do to birth our babies.
+Birthing Better certainly can’t prevent some potential problems (diabetes, toxemia, low birth weight etc) but the skills can be used in every birth.
+Regardless of all factors, women are still birthing their babies so they can use birth and birth-coaching skills.
 Pregnant women and her support can learn effective and simple skills to work with the baby’s efforts to be born.